onflow/docs/docs/tools/flow-dev-wallet/index.md

 For wallet discovery refer to [Wallet discovery](../clients/fcl-js/discovery.md) page

+### Account/Address creation

+To create a new Flow account refer to [Accounts reference](https://cadence-lang.org/docs/language/accounts#account-creation)

 ### Flow Balance

 To obtain the Flow balance of a particular account, please consult the following example: